letsgetrandy/specter/README.md

 ### Usage

-Check out the [demo](http://github.com/letsgetrandy/specter/tree/master/demo) for a full working example (run `phantomjs demo/testsuite.js` from the command line).
+Check out the [demo](http://github.com/letsgetrandy/specter/tree/master/demo) for a full working example (run `specter demo` from the command line).

 Specter adds a global `specter` object to your casper tests.
-Just write your casper functional tests as normal, capturing screenshots as you go.
+Just write your [casper functional tests](http://casperjs.org/testing.html) as normal, but have specter capture screenshots as you go.

 ```javascript